Optimizing for Strategy Diversity in the Design of Video Games: General Lower Bound (Proof of )

 Conversely, consider a subset $C$ whose array is $A(n,m,0)$.
 This implies that $|C| = m$ and $C$ has no odd inner blocks.
 One can see that since all the inner blocks are even, then all the gaps of $C$ have the same parity as the last border block of $C$.
 Therefore, $C$ is a facet.

 Consider $1 \le k \le m-1$ and $L \subseteq [n]$ such that $|L| = k$ and the array of $L$ is in $\cup_{s=0}^{m-k} A(n,k,s)$.
 We show that we can add $m-k$ stars to the array of $L$ to get rid of all the odd inner blocks.
-This implies that $L$ is included in a facet.
+This implies that $L$ is included into a facet.
 Since $L$ has less than $s \leq m-k$ odd inner blocks, we can add $s$ stars to the right of every odd inner block.
 This ensures that there is no odd inner block.
-We then add $m-k-s$ stars to the right of the first border block of the array.\Halmos \endproof
+We then add $m-k-s$ stars to the right of the first border block of the array. \endproof

-Recall that we are interested in the $k$-subsets that are included in facets with gap parity opposite to $m$.
+Recall that we are interested in the $k$-subsets that are included in even facets.
 The next lemma presents a sufficient condition for a $k$-subset to be included in both an even and an odd facet.

-\begin{lemma} For $1\le k \leq m-1$, any $k$-subset with strictly less than $m-k$ odd inner blocks is included in both an even facet and an odd facet. \end{lemma} \proof{\emph{Proof}.} We present the proof for the case of odd facets.
+\begin{lemma} For $1\le k \leq m-1$, any $k$-subset with strictly less than $m-k$ odd inner blocks is included in both an even facet and an odd facet. \end{lemma} \proof We present the proof for the case of odd facets.
 The other case is argued similarly.
 Let $L \subseteq [n]$ such that $|L| = k$ and the corresponding array has $s$ odd inner blocks, with $s < m-k$.
 We will augment the array corresponding to $L$ to become an array corresponding to an odd facet by adding $m-k$ stars.
 This will prove that $L$ is contained in a facet.
-Consider the following procedure \begin{enumerate} \item Go over all the odd inner blocks of $L$ from left to right. \item For every odd inner block, add a star to the right of the block. \item If the last border block is odd, add the remaining stars to the right of the first border block.
-Otherwise, add one star to the left of the last border block and the remaining stars to the right of the first border block. \end{enumerate} After step 2 of the procedure above, every inner block has been transformed to either an even inner block or to be part of the last border block.
+Consider the following procedure: \begin{enumerate} \item Go over all the odd inner blocks of $L$ from left to right. \item For every odd inner block, add a star to the right of the block. \item If the last border block is odd, add the remaining stars to the right of the first border block.
+Otherwise, add one star to the left of the last border block and the remaining stars to the right of the first border block. \end{enumerate} After step 2 of the procedure above, every inner block has been transformed to either an even inner block or to be a part of the last border block.
 In fact, after adding a star to the right of an inner block, we distinguish the following three cases: 1) The added star does not connect the block to any other block.
 In this case, the block becomes even.
 2) The added star connects the odd inner block to an even inner block.
 In this case, the new block is even.
 3) The added star connects the odd inner block to an odd inner block.
 In this case, we keep adding a star to the right.